nickname2002/the-odyssey-of-a-knight-into-the-retroverse/readme.md

 The final track is promoted by BreakingCopyright:

 [ • 💌 Royalty Free Romantic Piano Music -...](https://www.youtube.com/watch?v=3S8CXHs2yyo&t=0s)

+## Known issues
+The game is currently in the last stage of development.
+The following issues are known and will be fixed before the game jam deadline:
+- Click events are not very responsive.
+This means that the player must likely click the button multiple times to get a response.
+This is a known issue with the JorCademy Engine, and will be fixed in a future update.

 ## Contact
 If you have any questions or feedback, feel free to reach out: nickjordan2002@gmail.com